Magnus Norman

 Magnus Norman (born 30 May 1976) is a Swedish former professional tennis player and current coach.
 He was ranked world No. 2 in men's singles by the Association of Tennis Professionals (ATP), in June 2000.
 Norman won twelve ATP Tour singles titles, including a Masters event at the 2000 Rome Masters, and was runner-up at a major at the 2000 French Open.

 Since retiring from the sport in 2004, Norman has coached Thomas Johansson, Robin Söderling, and Stan Wawrinka.
 He owns the Good to Great Tennis Academy.
 Among its students are Wawrinka, Gaël Monfils, and Grigor Dimitrov.
 Norman also plays bandy, a sport he played in his youth before deciding to concentrate on tennis.

 Tennis career

 Norman turned professional in 1995 when he was 19.
-His career was cut short when injuries struck during his peak in late 2000, after he reached semifinals of the Australian Open and the final of the French Open, as well as a Masters title in Rome and several other titles earlier during the season.
+His career was cut short when injuries struck during his peak in late 2000, after he reached semifinals of the Australian Open and the final of the French Open, as well as winning a Masters title in Rome and several other titles earlier during the season.
 He was on the verge of becoming world No. 1.
 His last match was played in September 2003 when he retired in the third round against Jiří Novák after just 3 games.
 He retired from tennis due to major hip and knee injuries in 2004 when he was only 27 and competed for just over 8 years on the ATP Tour.